OTTOREIKU/DOC-Fan-Edition/README.md

 - Tension / Strain system  (**This has been removed in 2.0**)
 Build tension by strategically holding your horse and unleash it when whipping.
 Whipping your horse will build strain and cause the horse to use extra stamina.
 Release strain by holding, coasting, or urging.
 Mix in different actions to balance these two.

 - Breeding / Genetics
+*This system has been expanded upon in 2.0 with a few extra features as well as a ton of new coat colors and markings*
 Fairly in depth breeding with systems built to pass down genetic markers, boss titles, and maximum potential stats.
 Currently supporting Generations 0-10 with Gen 6+ having legendary colors & coats.
-*This system has been expanded upon in 2.0 with a few extra features*

 - Farm / Riding Academy
 Retired horses live on the farm and contribute lifetime earned titles to give bonuses to the entire stable.
 Move your horse over to the Riding Academy to help train other horses and make extra monthly income based on the stats of the horse at retirement.

 - Store
 Tons of facility upgrades, gear, and consumables.